Lemonexe/python-tutorial/README.md

 Run tests:
 `test.bat`

+Run Prettier:
+`pipenv run prettier`

+Lint kind of?
+Not really using it..
-Lint.
-Kind of?
-Lol! `pipenv run lint`
+`pipenv run lint`

 Lol :)